AAP launches campaign to oust BJP from power in Delhi civic bodies | Politics

 Speaking on the occasion, Rai targeted the ruling BJP on the issue of alleged corruption in civic bodies and said the saffron party has given two gifts to the people of Delhi during its 15 years regime -- ''three garbage mountains and extortion in every lane'' of the city.

-''For bringing change in Delhi municipal corporations, a 'maha abhiyan' (massive campaign) is starting from today to oust the corrupt BJP from power,'' he said.
+''For bringing change in Delhi municipal corporations, a 'maha abhiyan' (massive campaign) is starting from today to oust the corrupt BJP from power.
+The BJP broke all records of corruption while ruling the Delhi civic bodies.
+We will make them break all records of forfeiting of the deposits of their candidates in the election,'' he said.

 As part of the 'MCD Badlaav' campaign, a massive membership drive will be rolled out on Sunday, he said and asked his party leaders and workers to ensure its success.

 ''The membership drive is beginning tomorrow to reach every one.
-Those who won't work will be counted in negative.
+Those (party leaders and workers) who won't work in their respective areas will be counted in negative.
 You must keep in mind that big brother is watching.
 Just by making attendance and sharing picture on Facebook and WhatsApp will not help,'' Sisodia said.

+He said the AAP was not formed, ''unlike the BJP and Congress'', to give a platform to ''career politicians'' to join the party and contest elections for power. ''It was formed to spearhead a movement to bring change in the country's politics and take the nation on the path of progress''.

+''We have challenges in front of us today.
+On the one hand, we have corrupt and communal forces weakening this country while one the other, there is need to give vision to this country and solve the problems like lack of quality education, good healthcare services, unemployment.
+We have to achieve our goals,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)